Yuvraj-ai/Youtube-Video-Summeriser/readme.md

-# 🎥 YouTube Assistant using Gemini AI + LangChain + Streamlit
+# 🎥 YouTube Video Summeriser Assistant using Google Gemini AI + LangChain + Streamlit

 This project is an intelligent YouTube assistant that allows you to query any YouTube video and get meaningful, context-rich answers based solely on the video’s transcript.
 It uses **LangChain**, **Google Gemini AI**, **FAISS**, and **Streamlit** to create a vector-based retrieval-augmented generation (RAG) system.